-Frans Woelders joined the Executive Leadership Team on March 18, 2020, as the COO.
-Mr. Woelders is a member of the board of directors of Danske Bank, Belfast (Northern Bank Limited), Northers Ireland, and the owner of Woelders Werkt B.V.
+Frans Woelders joined the Executive Leadership Team in 2020 as the COO.
+Mr. Woelders is a member of the board of directors of Danske Bank, Belfast (Northern Bank Limited), Northern Ireland.

-Within the last five years, Mr. Woelders has been the chief digital officer, Personal Banking at NatWest Group (formerly The Royal Bank of Scotland).
+Within the last five years, Mr. Woelders has been the chief digital officer in personal banking at NatWest Group (formerly The Royal Bank of Scotland).